Marischal Square: Marketing and design competition

 Aberdeen City Council voted to demolish St. Nicholas House in October 2011.
-Despite calls to find a public and non-commercial use for the space on part of local SNP councillors, the City Council chose to market the vacant site on the open market, in recognition of the decline in commercial activity the area had experienced.
+Despite calls to find a public and non-commercial use for the space on part of local SNP councillors, the council chose to market the vacant site on the open market, in recognition of the decline in commercial activity the area had experienced.

 A two-stage selection process followed, and in August 2012 it was announced that thirteen offers had been received by the Council from interested developers.
 All bids were for mixed-use developments comprising hotel, office, retail and restaurant/café use and varied between 180,000sqft to 650,000sqft with parking for 150 to 600 vehicles.

 In October 2012 four bidders were short-listed to move onto stage two and present more detailed design proposals to the Council.

 The short-listed designs were made public in April 2013 and Manchester based Muse Developments in a joint venture with Aviva Investors were selected as the preferred bidder on 1 May 2013.
 It was estimated by the Council that the development would attract 3000 extra people into Aberdeen city centre daily.

 Muse's bid includes provision for the Council to lease the development from Muse for a period of 35 years and receive part of the rental income from the tenants for that period.
 The development would revert to Council ownership after the 35-year period.

 The decision by the Council to select the Muse proposal was controversial with voting by Councillors split 23-20.
 The ruling Labour, Conservative and Independent coalition voted in favour whilst the SNP and Liberal Democrats were opposed.